 Pearls are unique.
 While most other gemstones are formed in the earth’s crust, pearls are formed inside living beings.
-Many people wonder how pearls are harvested and if this a cruelty-free process.
+Many people are curious to know the true story behind pearl farming and harvesting and if this is a cruelty-free process.
 Let’s go into details and see what’s hidden behind the pearl farming industry.

 How Pearls are Harvested

 Before the development of pearl farming, people used to fish for oysters containing pearls.
 They would open the shells, look for the rare gems and throw the molluscs back into the water.